 94.7 FM WMAS on-air personalities, led by the Kellogg Krew featuring Chris Kellogg, Dina McMahon and Lopez, continued with their regular radio formats throughout the day interspersed with live and taped interviews featuring young patients and their families, as well as staff, from Baystate Children’s Hospital.

-“We love that we can help the kids by showing the community what a great resource they have for health care right in their own backyards, and to showcase the awesome staff who surely inspired listeners to give with their hearts during the Radiothon,” said McMahon
+“We love that we can help the kids by showing the community what a great resource they have for health care right in their own backyards, and to showcase the awesome staff who surely inspired listeners to give with their hearts during the Radiothon,” McMahon said.

 Another highlight of the Radiothon was the tremendous response from the community as Change Heroes – area businesses, organizations, schools and individuals – who have to date collected over $20,000 as part of the Radiothon.
 The Change Hero fundraising competition continues through March 31 with any individual Change Hero raising $100 or more having their name entered into a drawing to win a prize package from Walmart.
 Also, the top fundraising school will receive a $1,000 prize compliments of Pioneer Valley Credit Union.